zwettemaan/TightenerDocs/Releases/Alpha/README.md

 https://cloud.rorohiko.com/index.php/s/JuuyN2NEfEmr8Rc

-This version adds support for UXP and UXP script by way of a 'daemon' mode.
+This version adds support for UXP and UXPScript by way of a 'daemon' mode.

 Tightener can run as a daemon and run a little local HTTPS server on
 ```